Nashville Ligament Doctor: Treatments Ligament Injuries Torn Ruptured Pulled

 How Do We Avoid Ligament Damage?

-Note how you sit when you are at your computer, or playing a video game.
+Note how you sit when you are at your computer or playing a video game.
 Many office workers have begun to stand while at the computer, or to sit on an exercise ball instead of a more conventional chair.

-And exercise!
+Be sure to move often and consistently exercise.
 Our sedentary lifestyles contribute to a multitude of problems, including undue stress on ligaments.
 Join a gym, play ball with your kids, or just include parking as far as possible from a building, forcing yourself to walk, or taking the stairs instead of an elevator.

 But warm up before exercise.
 Before doing anything more strenuous than walking at a slow pace, warm your muscles by doing light stretches.
 Ease into your exercise to keep your ligaments, tendons, and muscles warm and flexible.